-These new €100 and €200 notes are due to enter the euro zone from May 28, 2019 as part of the gradual renewal of the European currency denominations.
+These new €100 and €200 notes entered the euro zone from 2019 as part of the gradual renewal of the European currency denominations.

 The new notes are part of a series called “Europe” because two of the security signs used include a portrait of Princess Europe, a character from Greek mythology after whom the continent was named.
 Notes of 5€, 10€, 20€ and 50€ are already part of this series.

 Printed on pure cotton fibre paper, they do not contain traces of animal products like the new Bank of England polymer notes.
 They are also smaller than the current versions, meaning they will fit better into people’s wallets, meaning that many thousands of cash machines would have to be adapted before the new notes could go into circulation in the 19 countries that use the shared currency.